Where is Hillary Clinton?

-Since the 2016 election, where Hillary Clinton lost out on the US presidency to Donald Trump, the ex-first lady and Secretary of State, has been living life away from the political limelight.
-However, despite it appearing that Clinton has opted for a more quiet life with husband and 42nd US president Bill – she’s actually been working on numerous projects behind the scenes and is showing no sign of slowing down.
-With reports emerging that Hillary Clinton may be planning a return to US politics, it’s a good time to catch up on what she’s been doing since 2016.
+Despite it appearing that Clinton has opted for a quieter life with her husband and 42nd US president Bill – she’s actually been working on numerous projects behind the scenes and is showing no sign of slowing down.

 Where is the former first lady now?

 As of January 2022, Hillary Clinton continues to reside in her New York home with her husband, Bill Clinton.

 This is just one of Hillary Clinton’s three luxury residencies.